Course Outline

 Abstract Class

-• Principles of declaring and implementing abstract classes for government
+• Principles for declaring and implementing abstract classes

-The Role of Classes, Abstract Classes, and Interfaces in the Application Model
+The Role of Classes, Abstract Classes, and Interfaces in Application Models

-• Program models oriented for interfaces, abstract classes, and interfaces to enhance application flexibility and independence among sub-systems during implementation
+• Designing application models that leverage interfaces, abstract classes, and concrete classes to enhance flexibility and reduce interdependencies among subsystems in government applications

-The Role of Dynamic and Static Objects in the Application Model
+The Role of Dynamic and Static Objects in Application Models

-• Static Java classes and dynamic properties of these classes
+• Overview of static Java classes and their dynamic properties

-• Differentiating the functionalities of both types of entities within Java, including typical uses and best practices for designing solutions based on static and dynamic objects in Java
+• Distinguishing the functionalities of static and dynamic entities within Java, including typical uses and best practices for designing solutions based on these entities for government applications

 Operations with Simple Types and Wrapper Classes

-• Key facts and techniques for extending the use of simple types in the Java object model
+• Key facts and techniques for extending the use of simple types within the Java object model, particularly for government applications

-• Discussion on the role of wrapper classes for simple types and typical applications of these classes in the application
+• Discussion on the role of wrapper classes for simple types and typical applications in software development for government

 Special Objects in Java: String, StringBuilder, and StringBuffer

-Review of basic properties of the String class and discussion on how the virtual machine handles String objects
+Review of the fundamental properties of the String class and discussion on how the virtual machine handles String objects in government applications.

-Usage of buffer classes and operations on strings
+Utilization of buffer classes and operations on string data for efficient manipulation in government systems.

 Formatting and Parsing, Regular Expressions

-• Discussion on both basic techniques for handling regular expressions (using the String class) and advanced techniques using dedicated classes for this purpose
+• Discussion on both basic techniques for handling regular expressions using the String class and advanced techniques employing dedicated classes for such constructions

 I/O Operations

-• Detailed discussion of Java I/O mechanisms - stream classes, Writer and Reader classes, wrapper and buffering streams in Java
+• Detailed examination of Java's I/O mechanisms, including stream classes, Writer and Reader classes, wrapper classes, and buffering streams for efficient data handling in government applications

-• Opening, closing, and writing to files and sockets
+• Procedures for opening, closing, and writing to files and sockets in government systems

 Inner Classes - Detailed Discussion